The Cognitive Completeness Imperative

 Other people?
 They get their completeness from gentler stuff.
 The Office for the tenth time.
 Cozy mysteries.
 YouTube videos of people doing oddly satisfying crafts.
 The heavy content just exhausts them.
 Neither type is better.
 They're just different engines that need different fuel.

-Then there's this resonance thing.
-A three-minute snowboarding video is just mildly interesting content for most people.
+Then there's the resonance—how inputs span across our thoughts and experience.
+A three-minute snowboarding video may be just mildly interesting content for some.
 But show it to an expert who's planning a backcountry trip and watch their brain light up.
 Every turn triggers something: risk assessment, equipment choices, terrain reading, muscle memory, weather patterns.
-Same video, completely different level of completeness happening.
+Same video, completely different level of cognitive completeness.

-This is why people become obsessive about random stuff.
+This is why some people become obsessive about random stuff.
 They're not "into" mechanical keyboards or Formula 1 or serial killers in some abstract way.
-They've built up enough knowledge that content in that domain just hits different now.
+They've built up enough knowledge that such content in that domain hits differently.
 What looks like going down the rabbit hole is actually their brain finding increasingly satisfying completeness through all those connections firing.
 It's a kind of cognitive consummation.

 Stop Feeling Guilty About What Your Brain Actually Needs